 - Issues papers

-Our issues paper on group homes explains our understanding of the key issues experienced by people with disability who live in group homes.
+This issues paper explains our understanding of the key issues experienced by people with disability who live in group homes.
 The paper includes 10 questions to help people and organisations to provide responses.
-The paper is available in Easy Read, PDF and DOCX.

 The issues paper invited feedback about the experiences of people with disability living in group homes.